Date of Award

 The outcomes of the study will provide additional information for the body of research that supports the inclusion of the arts as an indispensable element of the school's curriculum for (a) raising the quality of instruction and (b) providing a more equitable education for American students.

 Draper, Lavinia Hallowell, "The Relationship Between Teacher Efficacy and Multiple Learning Competencies with Arts and Non-Arts Educators" (2009).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 28.